 When I started school, no one cared who wears what and which brand of pencil case other kids have.
 But soon it changed.
 Brands came to my country.
-You were better when you had clothes and rucksack from certain shops and pencil cases, rubbers with certain logo.
+You were better when you had clothes and rucksack from certain shops and pencil cases, rubbers with a certain logo.

 Today kids have even to compare: smartphones, other gadgets, shoes, bags (when I started school everyone had a rucksack) and even parents’ cars, parents’ appearance, homes and devices, accessories that are placed in them.

 Under my article showing how to easily create kids’ capsule wardrobe, there is a comment from a mom writing that she doesn’t dare to dress her kid in the same outfit two days in a row.
 A kindergartner!
 This is today’s social pressure.
-And, please, explain me, why shouldn’t we use the same clothes on the next day (except the underwear and socks) if they haven’t got dirty?
+And, please, explain to me, why shouldn’t we use the same clothes the next day (except the underwear and socks) if they haven’t got dirty?
 There’s no reason to not wear the same clothes again and again except for filling big companies pockets with more cash.

 Advertisement to little people is a problem.
 Not understanding this problem by most adults is another problem.
 Classmates or other groups, especially non-voluntary groups only make the problem bigger (comparison and ideas from ads of what is proper or better).